Lasanthi Daskon, Deputy Country Director, Bangladesh

 Prior to joining IFES, Daskon served as a member on a number of committees formed to review and operationalize national inclusion policies.
 From 2013-16, she was on the committee tasked with reviewing Sri Lanka’s draft Disability Rights Law, and, in 2016, she served on the disability subcommittee that drafted Sri Lanka’s National Human Rights Action Plan.
 She also previously worked as the country representative for Panos South Asia in Sri Lanka, where she focused on working through the media to build a forum for unheard voices to be heard, with a particular focus on developmental and environmental issues.

 Daskon has contributed to numerous research publications on disability inclusion in Sri Lanka.
 She has also co-authored a number of IFES’s publications and contributed to the development of training materials, including IFES’s Digital Advocacy Toolkit.

-Daskon holds a master’s degree in human rights from the University of Colombo.
+Daskon holds a master’s degree in human rights from the University of Colombo and is currently preparing for a Master of Philosophy in Sociology at the same university.
 She also holds a diploma in international relations from the Bandaranaike Centre for International Studies, Sri Lanka.